Installing Veeam Backup for AWS from AMI

 - At the Configure Security Group step of the wizard, choose a security group that will control the inbound and outbound traffic for the backup appliance.
 You can either associate an existing security group with the backup appliance or create a new security group.

-- If you choose an existing security group, make sure it allows access to AWS services listed in the Requirements section.
+- If you choose an existing security group, make sure it allows access to AWS services listed in the AWS Services section.

 - If you choose to create a new security group, add a new inbound rule for the HTTPS traffic: